djlint/djLint/docs/src/docs/linter.md

 Template tags inside an attribute value emit the whitespace and newlines around them into the rendered attribute, so an href or src built with plain `{% if %}`/`{% for %}` tags can contain stray spaces and produce broken URLs.
 Jinja/Nunjucks whitespace-control tags (`{%- ... -%}`) strip that surrounding whitespace so the attribute renders as one clean value.
 The class attribute is exempt, since extra whitespace between class names is harmless.

-Not applied to the django profile — Django template tags do not support `{%- -%}` whitespace control.
+Not applied to the django profile: Django template tags do not support `{%- -%}` whitespace control.

 Don't: